koljapluemer/linguanodon-nuxt/doc/dev/how-to-add-a-feature.md

 - Types and interfaces live in `/types` unless they are 100% only usable in one file or page.
 Do NOT, EVER, copypaste types in component files

+## Documentation

+- Write conceptual stuff in `doc/` as a markdown guide
+- Code should mostly document itself, see chapter above
+- Use JsDoc style annotation, but ONLY!! to explain purpose or non-obvious decisions.
+Do NOT!
+JS-Doc annotate params or returns, that is *already done* by typescript.
+Keep it short.

 ## Tech Stack

 - Standard Nuxt app